DiyMediaServer

 • no_subtree_check is enabled for performance

-• ✅ IP restrictions are tight and tested from allowed/denied hosts
+• IP restrictions are tight and tested from allowed and denied hosts

 Wrapping Up: NFS That Actually Works

-Look, anyone can copy-paste some commands and get NFS technically functioning.
-But there’s a massive difference between “technically working” and “rock-solid reliable.”
-One approach gets you streaming tonight but leaves you troubleshooting permission disasters next month.
+Anyone can copy-paste some commands and get NFS technically functioning.
+There’s a big difference between “technically working” and rock-solid reliable.
+One approach gets you streaming tonight and leaves you troubleshooting permission disasters next month.
 The other gets you streaming tonight and still working flawlessly two years from now.

-The security stuff isn’t paranoia, it’s insurance.
-Those squash settings and firewall rules seem like overkill until the day they save you from a client machine that’s been compromised or misconfigured.
-Your media server should be boring in the best possible way: it just works, day after day, without drama.
+The security stuff is insurance.
+Those squash settings and firewall rules seem like overkill until the day they save you from a client machine that got compromised or misconfigured.
+Your media server should be boring in the best possible way.
+It works, day after day, without drama.

-When you’ve done NFS right, you’ll forget it exists.
-Your Jellyfin scans will run smoothly, your download clients will move files without hiccups, and you’ll never get woken up by permission errors.
-That’s not luck, that’s good engineering.
+When NFS is set up right, you forget it exists.
+Your Jellyfin scans run smoothly, your download clients move files without hiccups, and you never get woken up by permission errors.
+That’s not luck.
+That’s good engineering.

-Build it once, build it right, then move on to the next cool project in your lab.
-Your future self will thank you for not cutting corners.
+Build it once, build it right, then move on to the next project in your lab.

 Seagate Barracuda 24TB Internal Hard Drive